BMW X4 review

 BMW’s ever-expanding range means no niche is left unfilled, while the brand isn’t afraid of creating new ones.
 For the X4, it’s revisited the formula it used for the X6: taking an SUV and changing the roofline to create what the company calls a Sports Activity Coupé.

-The roofline drops steeply to the tail, but overall the X4 looks more like an SUV hatch than a coupé.
+The roof drops steeply to the tail, but overall the X4 looks more like an SUV hatch than a coupé.
 One reason for this is the lack of frameless windows, like those on the X6.
 This gives the X4 less of a coupé feel when you open the doors.
 The sloping tailgate creates awkward proportions, too.
 At the rear it looks at odds with the car’s raised ride height.

 The minimal labelling on some of the buttons might take a bit of getting used to, but the quality of the materials is first class, with soft-touch plastics, soft leather and classy metal trim throughout.